The Indecomposable Solutions of Linear Congruences

-(Without loss of generality we may assume that $0 \leq a_i < m$ for all $i$.) \end{description} \begin{quote} Note that in this article $\N$ stands for the numbers $\{0, 1, 2, \ldots\}$, and $\N_k$ for $\{k, k+1, \ldots\}$.
-Think of $0$ as being the most natural number. \end{quote} In general it's trivial to find lots of single solutions, and there are several algorithms that produce all indecomposable solutions, see \cite{F/T} for the equation {\bf (E)} and \cite{MZS} for the congruence {\bf (A)}.
-But it seems difficult to get an overview over the complete solution set, in particular to estimate the numbers of indecomposable solutions.
-For $m \leq 38$ the sequence {\tt A096337} of OEIS \cite{OEIS} indicates the number of indecomposable solutions of what we call the standard linear congruence ${\bf (C}_m{\bf )}$.
-In \cite{FMPT} these numbers ($+1$) are even listed for $m$ up to $60$.
-The paper \cite{DEN} gives a weak asymptotic lower bound.
+(Without loss of generality $0 \leq a_i < m$ for all $i$.) \begin{quote} Note that in this article $\N$ stands for the numbers $\{0, 1, 2, \ldots\}$, and $\N_k$ for $\{k, k+1, \ldots\}$.
+Think of $0$ as being the most natural number. \end{quote} In general it's trivial to find lots of single solutions \cite{MZS}.
+But getting an overview over the complete solution set seems difficult, in particular estimating the numbers of indecomposable solutions.

-This article derives some new results on the linear congruence, in particular a geometric bound for the coordinates of indecomposable solutions, and bounds for their number.
-A following one will treat the linear equation in a similar way.